swapnilk30/java-developer-notes/01_Core Java.md

 - We can perform **File Handling** in java by java I/O API.
 - io Exception -> fully checked exception

+- Type of streams :
+1. Byte Stream
+- Input Stream - read()
+> This abstract class is the superclass of all classes representing an input stream of bytes.
+> It's designed to read data from various sources.
+> Some common subclasses include FileInputStream, ByteArrayInputStream, and BufferedInputStream.
+- Output Stream - write()
+2. Character Stream
+3. Object

 ##